 We offer a streamlined process for ICCP candidates who have completed an ICA CAP-accredited course (so called "CAP stream"):

 More information about the "CAP stream" pathway available here.

 An overview of the Certification Process - for more information refer to Certification Process phases below.

 In brief, the ICCP is divided into three phases:

-This phase requires that you fill the application in full, pay the prescribed application fee, and submit to the Certification Chairperson.
-Please note that all personal information is kept confidential by the ICA Certification Chairperson and the Committee members.
+This phase requires that you fill the Application (PDF / Word) in full, pay the prescribed application fee, and submit to the Certification Coordinator or the safe upload link.
+Please note that all personal information is kept confidential by the ICA Certification Coordinator and the Certification Committee members.

-You should specify in your email or letter with the application whether you are applying for Basic (ICBCP) or Advanced (ICACP) Certification.
-The Basic requires completion of 7 Core Competencies and the Advanced requires completion of all 11 Core Competencies.
-These can be viewed in the Certification Overview document.
+You should specify in your email or letter with the application whether you are applying for Practitioner (ICCP-Practitioner) or Professional (ICCP-Professional) Certification.
+The Practitioner requires completion of 8 Core Competencies and the Professional requires completion of all 11 Core Competencies.
+These are described in the ICCP Competency Unit Requirements document.